 Brian Arden Winery opened in early May 2015.
-The winery is located just within the southern city limits of Calistoga in the northern part of the Napa Valley.
-The winery was founded by Arden “Burt” Harlan, his son Brian Harlan and Brian’s wife Amanda.
+The winery is located just within the southern city limits of Calistoga in the northern part of the Napa Valley, sharing the same driveway as Aubert.
+The Four Seasons Resort is conveniently located across the highway and opened in late 2021.
+Brian Arden was founded by Arden “Burt” Harlan, his son Brian Harlan and Brian’s wife Amanda.
 The name of the winery was created by combining the first names of father-son.

 The family vineyard, the Burton Ranch is planted to Zinfandel and is located in the Kelsey Bench-Lake County AVA (to the north of the Napa Valley).
 This vineyard has been owned by the family for three generations (Brian is the fourth).
 Brian’s family originally purchased the vineyard in 1903; they have records showing the original vines on site were planted in 1886.